[Updated January 9, 2024]

 What are the seven primary types of B2B marketing videos?

 Having the B2B sales tools and knowledge to create and use B2B videos is just the beginning — execution is the area that can make or break it.
-There are seven forms of B2B video content.
-Each of them is best suited to a different situation.
-We break down the main forms of sales videos and when to use them below:
+Once you’re a master of these forms of B2B video content, you have to put each of them is best in the best place in the buying cycle.

 While this term can refer to several formats, a webinar is usually a live-recorded, often interactive workshop-type session where viewers can chime in and contribute to the conversation.
 Webinars tend to be very engaging because they are natural, in-the-moment videos that make viewers feel like they are participating in the discussion.